wpiesports/site/content/teams.md

 Founded in the Fall of 2022, ***WPI Splatoon Folks*** has grown into a sizable program with members across various competitive levels.
 Primarily focused on competition within the *Collegiate Cephalopod Association* (CCA), WPI teams have a rich competitive history and serve as one of the cornerstones of the collegiate community.
 Recent results and happenings can be found on the [WPI Splatoon Folks Twitter Page](https://x.com/WPI_Splatoon)

 ***WPI Grizzco Workers Union*** (Active, Sep 2022 - Current)
-- :trophy: CCA League Season 2 Division 3 Champion
+- Winner: CCA League Season 2 Division 3 Champion
 - CCA Booyah Bowl 2 Competitor
 - First place: Little Squid League 30: Silver Bracket
 - Second place: From the Ink Up!
 37: Gold Bracket
 - Second place: New InkLAN #1
-- :trophy: CCA League Season 4 Division 3 Champion
+- Winner: CCA League Season 4 Division 3 Champion
 - CCA Booyah Bowl 3 Competitor

 ***WPI Grizzco Union Busters*** (Retired, May 2023 - May 2024)
 - Third place: New InkLAN #1
-- :trophy: CCA League Season 5 Division 4 Champion
+- Winner: CCA League Season 5 Division 4 Champion
 - CCA Booyah Bowl 3 Competitor

 **Featured Content:**